brand icon May1

 Go through that list, honestly answer each and evaluate it.
 Yes, there will be periods where an injury or life causes a setback or limits your training.
 Factor that into your goals as well.
 But a long, healthy running career is consistent, even through life’s inconsistencies.

-Sometimes consistency is being really diligent with PT to recover from an injury.
+Sometimes, consistency is being really diligent with PT to recover from an injury.
 Other times, it’s recognizing that you’re in a period of life where it’s not reasonable to put in consistent training and manage your own expectations.

 Okay, now keeping the answers to those questions above in mind, here are seven tips to improve on each point.

-1. Do you run only steady pace miles? –> Do interval training
+1. Do interval training

 You won’t get faster if you don’t practice running faster and really push yourself (more on that in #3).
-I first started running intervals on the treadmill mostly because I kept getting bored on the treadmill.
-And then I noticed how much my “fast” speed on the treadmill started improving and it motivated me to keep pushing the pace.
+I first started running intervals on the treadmill, mostly because I kept getting bored on the treadmill.
+And then I noticed how much my “fast” speed on the treadmill started improving, and it motivated me to keep pushing the pace.

 Fartleks and strides are another way to break up steady running pace without doing formal intervals.
 Adding in fartleks mid-run or strides at the end of your runs a few times a week will improve your running form (even your posture!).
 Good form will also improve your running economy, which will also help with speed.
 Fartleks simply means “speed play,” where you vary your pace throughout the run, and strides are 4-6 bursts of fast running for about 100 meters.

-This post explains more of the benefits of sprinting.
+This post explains more benefits of sprinting.

 If you’re not familiar with “fartleks”, “strides” or other running terms, you’ll find the Running Dictionary in my running course helpful.